taielab/awesome-hacking-lists/README.md

 - [fireprox](https://github.com/ustayready/fireprox) - AWS API Gateway management tool for creating on the fly HTTP pass-through proxies for unique IP rotation
 - [ctf_game_history](https://github.com/ctfwiki/ctf_game_history) - CTF题目缓存（题目信息及附件），用于题目复现和学习
 - [pe_tree](https://github.com/blackberry/pe_tree) - Python module for viewing Portable Executable (PE) files in a tree-view using pefile and PyQt5.
 Can also be used with IDA Pro and Rekall to dump in-memory PE files and reconstruct imports.
-- [phpsploit](https://github.com/nil0x42/phpsploit) - Full-featured C2 framework which silently persists on webserver via evil PHP oneliner :smiling_imp:
+- [phpsploit](https://github.com/nil0x42/phpsploit) - Full-featured C2 framework which silently persists on webserver with a single-line PHP backdoor
 - [snail2.0](https://github.com/lakemoon602/snail2.0) - 批量检测敏感信息泄露
 - [srcscan](https://github.com/orleven/srcscan) - SRCScan(submon) is a SRC assistant tool that periodically scans subdomains and requests WEB services on port 80/443 to check if it is available, and send result to you by e-mail.
 - [pocsuite-z](https://github.com/zer0yu/pocsuite-z) - pocsuite-z is an open-sourced remote vulnerability testing framework enhanced by z3r0yu.